 When you ask a software vendor whether you should buy or build software, you generally expect a somewhat biased answer.
 Let us put this (legitimate) concern aside for a minute and focus on what really matters.
 The factors that need to drive your decision are your costs, your return on investment, your time-to-market and the value and benefits that you will derive from the software you chose.
 Let us look at a few considerations, phrased as questions for you to answer, in the context of retail audit software.

-How much will it cost to develop our own solution?
+How much will it cost to develop your own solution?

-Will we get a web-based and Excel-import-capable form builder?
-Will we get real-time notifications?
-Will we get a calendar integrated with Outlook?
-Will we get an action plan?
-Will we get maps, electronic signatures and two-way feedback?
-Will we get raw and aggregated reports, showing trends, repeat unacceptables and store to district and national comparisons?
+Will your solution work on PCs, tablets and smartphones, both online and offline?
+Will you get a web-based and Excel-import-capable form builder?
+Will you get real-time notifications?
+Will you get pictures and attachments?
+Will you get a calendar integrated with Outlook?
+Will you get an action plan?
+Will you get maps, electronic signatures and two-way feedback?
+Will you get raw and aggregated reports, showing trends, repeat unacceptables and store to district and national comparisons?
+Will it be secure?
 Make sure the comparison is apples to apples (only include the features you need and will actually use).

-How much will it cost to add more advanced features to a custom-developed solution?
+How much will it cost to add more advanced features?

 Many companies start small, thinking a bare-bones solution is all they need.
 If you are like 99% of companies that walk down this path, you will continue to invest into this custom solution for years to come.
 Again, in the interest of a realistic comparison, factor-in all costs based on real-world and changing needs and past history.

-How much will it cost to maintain our own solution?
+How much will it cost to maintain your own solution?